sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/containers/MultiSelection/README.md

-The `Selection` can be used to make any kind of selection.
+The `MultiSelection` can be used to make any kind of selection.
 For assigning an entity a [`DatagridOverlay`](#datagridoverlay) is used.
 What kind of entities are available is defined by the `resourceKey` prop of the component.
 The `displayProperties` prop allows to define which properties of the loaded objects should be used to build the items in the selection list.
 Finally the `adapter` option allows to define which datagrid adapter should be